EBEREGIT/pokemon-type-visualizer/README.md

 ## Future Improvements

 - Implement unit tests for the data transformation logic using **Jest**.
-- Add animations to the chart for a more dynamic user experience.
+- Add and enhance animations across the application for a more dynamic user experience.
 - Improve accessibility by adding ARIA labels and screen reader support.
+- Possible Typing improvements or addition
+- Upgrade design and algorithms

 ---